godaddy/godaddy-test-tools/README.md

 12.x.x:
 * Gulp 4 is now required
+* Code coverage tasks are removed and [nyc](https://www.npmjs.com/package/nyc) package is recommended
 * You must now export the tasks returned by this function in your gulpfile
 * `gulp help` no-longer works; use `gulp --tasks` to see available tasks

 9.x.x: